Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Introduction

 Equilibrium ensembles are fundamental in the description of statistical systems: the microcanonical ensemble describes isolated systems with fixed energy and number of particles, the canonical ensemble allows for interchange of energy with a thermal reservoir, and the grand canonical ensemble also permits variation in the number of particles of the system.
 These three equilibrium ensembles are mutually related, and their general characteristics are well known for both exclusively classical and exclusively quantum systems.

 The situation is however less clear in the case of hybrid quantum-classical systems.
-In this article, we aim to investigate statistical description and the properties of their equilibrium ensembles.
+In this article, we aim to investigate their statistical description and the properties of their equilibrium ensembles.
 Hybrid models incorporating both classical and quantum subsystems are useful in describing molecular and condensed matter systems \cite{Bornemann1996, Rapaport2004, Tully1998b}, which present two distinctive energy scales (nuclei and electrons).
 In the context of field theory, hybrid quantum-classical systems have also been considered as candidates to describe quantum matter fields interacting with a (classical) gravitational field, as a semiclassical approximation or even a fundamental theory \cite{Martin-Dussaud2019, Tilloy2019}.
-Applications of hybrid models include the description of the measurement process of quantum systems, by modeling the measurement device as a classical system coupled to the quantum system to be measured \cite{Buric2013,Diosi2014}, and the study of control systems \cite{Boghiu2024}.
+Applications of hybrid models include the description of the measurement process of quantum systems, by modeling the measurement device as a classical system coupled to the quantum system to be measured \cite{Buric2012, Buric2013, Diosi2014}, and the study of control systems \cite{Boghiu2024}.

 An accurate and complete description of statistical system is fundamental in many applications, such as \emph{ab initio} modeling of molecules and materials and their numerical simulation methods at finite temperature \cite{Alavi1994, Alonso2021, Grumbach1994, Karasiev2014}.
 Some previous works have dealt with the description of hybrid statistical systems \cite{Alonso2020, Alonso2021, Goldstein2006, Hall2016, Mauri1993, Parandekar2005}, with a common approach of allowing a general and consistent description of interactions between quantum and classical ensembles.
-Our goal is to provide a coherent mathematical framework for the description of statistical hybrid systems, together with an appropriate definition of entropy \cite{Alonso2020} in order to present equilibrium ensembles as those maximizing the entropy of the system \cite{Cohen-Tannoudji2020, Huang1963, Jaynes2003, Reichl1980, Vanslette2017}.
+Choosing a consistent entropy function \cite{Alonso2020}, it is possible to provide a coherent mathematical framework for the description of statistical hybrid systems which determines the hybrid canonical ensemble as the equilibrium ensemble maximizing the entropy of the system under appropriate conditions \cite{Cohen-Tannoudji2020, Huang1963, Jaynes2003, Reichl1980, Vanslette2017}.
+This maximization property can also be used to identify the microcanonical ensemble, as we analyze in detail in the present paper.
+In principle, other equilibrium ensembles, such as the grand-canonical ensemble, can also be considered within this formalism.
+For instance, quite recently some first-principles proposals were introduced to consider the grand-canonical ensemble for quantum systems \cite{DelleSite2024, Reibl2025}.
+Using a similar approach, it should be possible to extend this construction to hybrid systems.
+That study is now in progress.

 In \cite{Alonso2020} we have shown that, within a probability-based approach, the three cases, classical, quantum and hybrid, have, by the same right, their own entity (i.e. none of the three needs of the existence of the other two to be well-defined): their corresponding sample spaces are unequivocally characterized by the results of experiments.
 That is, we have imposed that Kolmogorov's axioms are satisfied \cite{Kolmogorov1956}.
 Other interesting articles partially work on the same line \cite{Barcelo2012, Camalet2025}.